 Employment / Professional Documents

-- If employed – bring a letter from an employer that gives details on your position, salary, length of employment, period of authorized vacation and purpose of trip to the US.
+- Bring a letter from an employer that gives details of your position, salary, length of employment, the period of authorized vacation and purpose of the trip to the US – If employed.

-- If self-employed – company registration certificate and income details.
+- Company registration certificate and income details – If self-employed.

 Anything like: Birth certificate, marriage certificate, close family photographs, adoption certificate (if you are adopted or have adopted a child), divorce certificate, spouse’s death certificate, etc.